Atomistic Approach to Exciton-Phonon Couplings in Semiconductor Quantum Dots: Theoretical Model

 where $\rho$ is the mass density, $c_s$ is the speed of LA phonons in the material, $a_e$, $a_h$ are electron and hole confinement lengths, and $D_h$, $D_e$ are electron and hole deformation potential constants.
 Throughout this paper, we take $c_s=5110$ m/s, $\rho=4.7$ $\mathrm{g/cm^{3}}$ , $D_c=7$ eV, and $D_v$ = -3.5 eV~\cite{Krummheuer2002PRB,Krummheuer2005PRB,Nazir_2016}.
 Although Eq.~\eqref{eq: AnalyticalSpectralDensity} is derived from microscopic considerations, a set of assumptions was made in deriving this form of the phonon spectral density.
 This form of the phonon spectral density does not account for the atomistic resolution of the electronic wavefunctions, the effects of correlations on the exciton state, and assumes a spherical geometry of the QD.
 Nevertheless it is argued in Ref.~\cite{Reiter2017} that using $a_e$ and $a_h$ as free fitting parameters gives $J_a(\omega)$ the flexibility to also approximate the spectral density for nonspherical QDs.
 We will refer to this analytical form of the phonon spectral density throughout the paper as a form of comparison with our atomistic results.

+The states entering this two-level model originate from the underlying interacting many-body eigenstates of the system.
 Even in the two-level approximation, the Hamiltonians above contain a wide range of parameters that must be obtained either experimentally or through microscopic calculations.
 In this work we follow an atomistic approach: we compute the dipole matrix elements determining the light–matter coupling, extract Lindblad rates by evaluating the lifetimes of excitonic complexes, and, most importantly, determine the coupling of many-body complexes (excitons, trions, and biexcitons) to the bulk phonon environment.